about me

 What drives me is to chase the joy I get when I partner up with interesting people to do something cool.

 I was lucky enough to get into the University of Minnesota's computer engineering program.
-A physics midterm went so poorly for me, however, that it made me reconsider my path, opting to study journalism instead.
+A physics midterm went so poorly for me, however, that I dropped out and chose to pursue a degree in journalism instead.
 While at the U, I helped spin up a student-run television broadcast club.
 I also joined a band comprised of professors and got to record an album while the university paid me.
 I trained for and completed my first marathon with a bunch of other students.

 Instead of jumping right into the corporate life after college, I made the most of my journalism degree and worked as a freelance videographer.
 I ideated, scripted, recorded, edited, and distributed videos for organizations like Pepsi, the Minnesota Timberwolves, the National Academy of Television, and Fox Sports North.
 (I also did wedding videography which, uh, never again.)

-Around the same time, I took a risk and started a custom mobile app consultancy with my friend from high school.
+Around the same time, I took a risk and started a custom software development consultancy with my friend from high school.

 After ten years of dealing with the ups and downs of owning an agency, I joined another creative agency and spent two years as their Chief Technology Officer helping to support their growing software engineering team.
 Our main project was to help a large wellness plan administrator transition their crumbling legacy software solutions into a single, modern Ruby on Rails stack.

-While working at that agency, advancements in artificial intelligence made it approachable enough for an engineering school dropout like me to figure out how it works.
+While working at that agency, advancements in artificial intelligence made it approachable enough for an engineering school dropout like me.
 I now give talks and share my opinions on how to use these amazing tools to solve tough problems.

 I spent most of 2024 working through some severe anxiety and depression (0/5 stars would not recommend).
-I'm happy to say I'm in a great headspace now, and I've also landed a new role with Yardstik, a company which provides background checks and similar services.
-I'm excited to get back to work with a great team and solve some tough product and engineering problems.
+I'm happy to say I'm in a great headspace now, and I've also landed a new role as an engineer at Yardstik, a company which provides background checks and similar services.
+I'm excited to get back to solving some tough product and engineering problems with an amazing group of people.

 okay, cool, that's pretty much all work stuff... what else do you do?